unknown-flowers/site/content/posts/love_letters.md

 itself or of its type.
 In mathematics, where a function being defined is applied within its own definition.
 - TL;DR: Too Long; Don’t Read.
+- LMGTFY: Let Me Google That For You